About Via Foundation

 Breaking the ice in Sulíkov.
 A teacher in the small South Moravian town of Sulíkov organized a teambuilding event for local students and invited them and their parents to a picnic.
 The event helped everyone gain a better understanding of one another and forget their initial mistrust.
 Even citizens who had viewed the Ukrainian refugees negatively at first began engaging in conversation with them.

 After the outbreak of the Ukrainian war, hundreds of thousands of refugees began flooding into the Czech Republic.
-Community leaders and groups across the country – many of whom we have supported in the past – immediately began organizing to provide housing, food, language courses and other activities to ease the newcomers’ integration.
-In aid their efforts, we quickly created a grant program that we call “Welcoming Ukraine”.
-Between May and October 2022, we supported 139 small integration projects.
-In the next phase of the program, we will support groups leading sustainable integration initiatives.
+Community leaders and groups across the country – many of whom Via Foundation supported in the past – immediately began organizing to provide housing, food, language courses and other activities to ease the newcomers’ integration.
+In aid their efforts, Via quickly created a grant program that we call “Welcoming Ukraine”.
+Between May and October 2022, Via supported 139 small integration projects.
+Read an update about the program here.

 URBAN DESIGN WORKSHOP HELPED SAVE RESIDENTS FROM RESETTLEMENT